cocos/cocos-docs/en/asset/tiledmap.md

 ## Storage in the Project

 For efficient asset management, it is recommended to store the imported `.tmx`, `.tsx` and `.png` files in a separate directory, not mixed with other assets.
+Highly recommended to put the `tmx` file and the `tsx` file in the same directory, otherwise the resources may not be loaded correctly.